 Did you know that Johnny Appleseed Day is September 12th?
-Your kids can celebrate the holiday and practice their letter recognition with these fun Apple Alphabet Play Dough Mats!
+Your kids can celebrate the holiday and practice learning the ABC’s with these fun Apple Alphabet Play Dough Mats!

 Apple Alphabet Play Dough Mats:

 These themed play dough mats are not only fun but educational too.
 But, how does this activity help your kids develop their pre-reading skills?
 They will work on their letter knowledge by practicing letter formation and letter writing.

-As as your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength.
+As your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength.
 These skills are important for both pre-writers and pre-readers!

 Who Was Johnny Appleseed?